 - regulation of greenhouse gas emissions and other resources is rising, including new carbon schemes, for example the Carbon Reduction Commitment in the UK, and stricter building codes to encourage sustainable construction and consideration of whole life costs

 - increasing water and energy prices and carbon taxes are driving up operational costs

 - the environmental impact of the supply chain is coming under closer scrutiny

 - changing sea levels and climate patterns are affecting the availability of raw materials for construction, how and where hotels are built, and how guests travel

 - guests are under increasing pressure to reduce air travel.

-In 2013 we put additional weight behind our commitment to reducing our contribution to climate change by setting a target to reduce our carbon footprint per occupied room by 12% from 2103 to 2017.
-This marks a shift from tracking energy to carbon by focusing on the quality of use of IHG Green Engage in our hotels.
+In 2013 we put additional weight behind our commitment to reducing our contribution to climate change by setting a target to reduce our carbon footprint per occupied room by 12% from 2013 to 2017.
+This marks a shift from tracking energy to tracking carbon by focusing on the quality of use of IHG Green Engage in our hotels.

 One of the reasons we decided to track carbon use is that carbon is a more comprehensive and holistic measurement.
-Another is that, since incorporating the industry standard carbon methodology we helped to develop in IHG Green Engage, our hotels are now in a position to calculate carbon use.
+Another is that since incorporating the industry standard carbon methodology we helped to develop in IHG Green Engage, our hotels are now in a position to calculate carbon use.
 On top of that more and more of our guests, particularly corporate clients, want to know the carbon footprint of a night’s stay in one of our hotels.